Chasing the Arts in Davis County

 Hill Aerospace Museum, Hill Air Force Base in Roy

 After Antelope Island State Park, the next biggest draw in Davis County is the remarkable Hill Aerospace Museum.
-With almost 100 aircraft on display between two inside galleries and an outside airpark, the veteran volunteers truly add to the experience with first-hand knowledge and enthusiasm for the planes.
+With almost 100 aircraft on display between three inside galleries and an outside airpark, the veteran volunteers truly add to the experience with first-hand knowledge and enthusiasm for the planes.
 (If you’re lucky enough to be there on a Saturday, listen to one of the veteran lectures!)

 The history here is expansive and presented in a range of interesting way ways that make the past come alive.
 Even if you’ve never taken an interest in airplanes, I guarantee you’ll still have a good time.
 And perhaps best yet, the extensive Flight Line gift shop has all kinds of cool stuff including clothes, souvenirs and rare model plane kits.